12 Reasons Why Chenille Plant Leaves are Turning Yellow and Remedies

 Chenile Plant, Red Hot Cat Tail, Acalypha hispida

-Overwatering results in soggy soil which leads to the death of the roots due to lack of oxygen.
+Soggy soil leads to the death of the roots due to lack of oxygen.
 This implies that the plant cannot take up water to make food needed for growth and energy.
 Therefore, due to lack of food, the begin to turn yellow and fall.

 How to fix it